usdot-fhwa-stol/v2x-ros-conversion/README.md

 Once the dependencies are installed, build the image as shown above.

 ### Build From Source
-Ensure that a version of Ubuntu 22 is installed with the humble version of carma-base.
+Ensure that a version of Ubuntu 22 is installed with the foxy version of carma-base.
 Once installed, follow the following steps in install the v2x-ros-conversion package into the project.
 1. Clone the repository into the workspace
 ```
-git clone --depth=1 https://github.com/usdot-fhwa-stol/v2x-ros-conversion.git ${dir}/src/v2x-ros-conversion --branch "develop"
+git clone --depth=1 https://github.com/usdot-fhwa-stol/v2x-ros-conversion.git ${dir}/src/v2x-ros-conversion --branch "develop-foxy"
 ```
 2. Clone the v2x-ros-conversion package dependencies into the workspace
 ```